Technigo/boot-camp-challenge/README.md

 Make sure to have fun during the process!
 Do something that you find interesting and motivating.

+### Help
+If you need help or have questions we have a Slack.
+Hanging out in the Slack group is, of course, optional.
+There's several Slack channels in the group we think might be of use.
+Also, feel free to contribute!
+* **#help-boot-camp-17** If you have any questions about your coding challenge or the program we're there to help.
+* **#resources** Tutorials, design assets or other useful material.
+* **#general** For anything else, funny links, great articles etc.

+You can also get help on email – on hello@technigo.io.

 ### Questions
 If you have any questions about the challenge, application or the boot camp in general do not hesitate to contact us on hello@technigo.io and we’ll answer all your questions.